galaxyproject/training-material/topics/variant-analysis/tutorials/MTB_transmission/tutorial.md

 > ### {% icon question %} Questions
 >
-> 1.**`TB Variant Filter`** reads the VCF and output only SNPs that have, at least, 90% frequency.
+> **`TB Variant Filter`** reads the VCF and output only SNPs that have, at least, 90% frequency.
 > How can this sofware extract such information from the VCF files?
 >
 > > ### {% icon solution %} Solution
 > >
-> > 1.
-That information is contained, for each mutation, in the VCF:
+> > That information is contained, for each mutation, in the VCF:
 > > - The `TYPE` field within the INFO string will tell us if the mutation is a SNP (TYPE=snp)
 > > - You can look for other types of mutations like insertions (TYPE=ins)
 > > - The `AF` field within the INFO string describes the estimated **A**llele **F**requency